OpenHD/OpenHD-Qt/README.md

 # qt-raspberrypi

-Qt builds for Raspberry Pi with EGLFS enabled
+Qt builds for Raspberry Pi with EGLFS enabled.

 Note: this script must be run on a Raspberry Pi running Raspbian Stretch, or from